sunfounder/picar-x/docs/source/python_tts.rst

 .. image:: img/tt_bash.png

-You will be prompted several times to confirm the request, all with **Y**.
-Finally, some changes made to your system require your computer to reboot to take effect.
+There will be several prompts asking to confirm the request.
+Respond to all prompts with a **Y**.
+After the changes have been made to the Raspberry Pi system, the computer will need to reboot for these changes to take effect.

-After rebooting, you can run the ``i2samp.sh`` script again, which will test the amplifier for you.
-If you hear the sound successfully, the configuration is complete.
+After rebooting, run the ``i2samp.sh`` script again to test the amplifier.
+If a sound successfully plays from the speaker, the configuration is complete.

 **Code**